• Skip to content

 The Good Shepherd Way

-This week our Good Shepherd Way Gospel in Action value is Love where I share my good heart with others.
+This week our Good Shepherd Way Gospel in Action value is Service where I help and respond to the needs of others.

-The Good Shepherd Way Gospel in Action for Week 8 will be Reconciliation where I am fair, forgiving and respectful.
+The Good Shepherd Way Gospel in Action for Week 10 will be Stewardship where I care for all of creation.

 The GSCS Way